openwisp/docker-openwisp/README.md

    - Change the [email configuration variables](docs/ENV.md) to point to your instances.
 - openwisp-nginx:
    - Configurations in `build/openwisp_nginx/` are helpful to replicate in your own instance.

+# Makefile Options

+**Right now, this is only tentative guide.
+Errata may exist.
+Please report errors on the [gitter channel](https://gitter.im/openwisp/general).**

+The Makefile has following options, that are useful for developers & users.
+Default action is `compose-build`.

+- `build-base`: Build openwisp-base image.
+It is the base image used in other images.
+It takes the most time to build.
+- `compose-build`: Build the openwisp images.
+This option must be used in most usecases, example when a user is building custom images.
+- `publish-build`: Similar to `compose-build` except the produced can be used for manually testing before publishing official images and publishing the official images using the `publish` option.
+- `runtests`: Run testcases to ensure all the services are working.
+- `develop-runtests`: Similar to `runtests`, it runs the testcases except doesn't stop the containers after running the tests which maybe desired for debugging & analyzing failing container's logs.
+- `travis-runtests`: Similar to `runtests`, it runs the testcases except used in travis builds because it doesn't clean up after running the tests and prints all the container's logs when an error occurs in the tests.
+- `clean`: Purge everything produced during building the images.
+- `develop`: Useful for development.
+Bundles all the commands required to build the images and run containers during development.
+With this option, you can interact with the interface and APIs and the logs will be printed on the terminal for debugging on the debugging level you select from the `.env` file.
+- `publish`: Build, test and publish the latest Official images.